 Doorways and Walkways

 You will need fixtures optimized for hands with limited accessibility.
-One common aging-in-place upgrades for bathrooms are fixtures with levers because they can be turned on and off using a closed hand.
+One common aging-in-place upgrade for bathrooms are fixtures with levers because they can be turned on and off using a closed hand.
 These features can also be incorporated in kitchen sink faucets.
 Additionally, you may want to choose a shallow kitchen sink for easier reach.

 Storage is perhaps the biggest change that you may need to make when upgrading your kitchen for accessibility.
 Wall and floor cabinets may have to be lowered for easy access.
 Instead of simply re-hanging existing cabinets, take this as an opportunity to change the cabinet design.
 Consider incorporating design features such as pull-out shelves that allow easy restocking or an area where your frequently used items, such as the cutting board and cast iron pan, are within reach.